mariotime1287/-sp_campaign_portal-Custom-Playermodels/README.md

 **How is this installed?**
 Like every other Sven Co-op addon: placing the BSP file in svencoop_addons/maps/.

+**Why doesn't the Sven Co-op team remove this arbitrary restriction themselves?**
+Dunno.
+They really should.

 **Original Map by: Puchi**
 Additional info can be found at: http://scmapdb.wikidot.com/map:single-player-campaign-portal